FarmData2/FarmData2/docs/contributing/entry-points.md

 1. The **parent menu** on which the option for this entry point should be added.
 The title for this entry point will appear on the specified menu.
 1. The **permissions** that a user must have to see the menu.
 The permissions that are available can be found by logging into farmOS as `admin` and visiting the [farmOS People page](http://farmos/admin/people/permissions).
 Then use the browser dev-tools to inspect the check boxes to find the name of the permission.

-When you have entered the information and confirmed that you want to the new entry point, the scrip will create a new entry point by:
+When you have entered the information and confirmed that you want to create the new entry point, the script will perform the following operations to generate the new entry point:

 1. Creating and switching to a new feature branch named `add_<entry_point_name>_entry_point`
 2. Creating a subdirectory in the module containing the new entry point.
-3. Copying a set of template files for the entry point into the subdirectory.
+3. Customizing a set of template files for the entry point and copying them into the subdirectory.
-4. Updating the module configuration to include the new entry point.
+4. Updating the module's configuration so that its menu option will appear in farmOS.
-5. Running tests to confirm that the entry point was created.
+5. Running tests to confirm that the new entry point was created.
-6. Committing the template files to the feature branch.
+6. Committing the customized template files to the feature branch.

 This process can take several minutes.

+### A Tour of the Entry Point Template

+A newly created entry point provides minimal functionality that is intended to be customized to serve its intended purpose.
+The following sub-sections provide a guide to the structure and functionality of the template and pointers to more information and examples that will be helpful in customizing it.

 ### Finding the New Entry Point

 #### Finding the New Entry Point in farmOS

 Open Mozilla Firefox and login to farmOS at [http://farmos](http://farmos).
 Then use the FarmData2 menus to find the option for the module containing the template for the new entry point.

+The new entry point will include a few elements.
+In the Title you have given it, an input field for the date, a place to enter a comment, a submit button, and a reset button.

 <a href="images/EntryPointTemplate.png"><img src="images/EntryPointTemplate.png" alt="The entry point template." width="320" style="border: 1px solid black"></a>